roboticist-blip/LoRa32T/README.md

 (both configurable) gate every mode switch, so a mode change only happens when it's worth the switching cost and the link has actually settled.

-The receiver measures SNR, packet error rate, and GCM authentication failures, and reports them back in a signed 3-byte-equivalent ACK.
-It plays no part in choosing the mode.
+The receiver calculates SNR, packet error rate, and GCM authentication failure counts, which are sent back in an ACK that includes an authenticated HMAC-SHA256-truncation tag along with a monotonic counter to protect against forgeries or replays of measurements (see Security Properties).

 ## Installation